silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 While JSON is not the smallest data format it is still more efficient to write JSON once than having many copies of smaller formats.
 I chose to have **fewer** copies but a **larger per-record format**.

 This decision is tbd.
-In the worst case it's easy to change to parquet depending on destination.
+Either way it's easy to change certain destinations to parquet.

 ### Easy to configure